 The Linn County Sheriff’s Office is responsible for the County’s Emergency Management Program.
-Sheriff Jim Yon is the Emergency Program Manager.
-He is assisted by Joe Larsen, the Emergency Management Coordinator, who coordinates planning, training and exercising for the county’s emergency preparedness, disaster response, disaster recovery and hazard mitigation.
+Ric Lentz is the Emergency Management Coordinator and he coordinates planning, training and exercising for the county’s emergency preparedness, disaster response, disaster recovery and hazard mitigation.
 Linn County’s Emergency Operations Center (EOC) is located at the Linn County Sheriff’s Office in Albany.
 The EOC is activated when disasters occur which affect Linn County.

 We know that an emergency or disaster can happen at any time.
 Floods, earthquakes, wind storms, forest fires, and a pandemic are all emergencies and disasters we need to be prepared for on a large scale.

 Personal preparedness for disasters can significantly reduce the effect a large or small disaster can have on you or your family.
 The Linn County Sheriff’s Office has a preparedness outreach program to help citizens prepare for disasters.
 In addition, the Sheriff’s Office utilizes volunteers to support the county’s emergency preparedness and community disaster response activities.

 The Linn County Emergency Operations Plan is also now online!